Navigating Sophomore Year

 These factors, coupled with feelings of uncertainty with regard to their career paths and academic abilities as courses become increasingly difficult, can lead to students being overwhelmed and/or frustrated at times.

 Parent encouragement is important.
-Along with your support, our faculty and staff can help your student gain the confidence, abilities and insights that can assist him/her in achieving academic competency, developing autonomy, and discovering personal and career niches.
+Along with your support, our faculty and staff can help your student gain the confidence, abilities and insights that can assist him or her in achieving academic competency, developing autonomy, and discovering personal and career niches.

 A sophomore's schedule often includes courses that fulfill BW core requirements as well as ones in a declared major.
 This process enables a student who is an undeclared major to take general courses aimed at fulfilling core requirements while still allowing for academic exploration.

-In addition, it allows a student with a declared major to take focused courses as a way to discern his/her level of interest and competence in a particular academic area.
-During this time, a student is encouraged to be receptive to other options with the possibility they could develop into a double major, a minor, or a change in his/her major.
+In addition, it allows a student with a declared major to take focused courses as a way to discern his or her level of interest and competence in a particular academic area.
+During this time, a student is encouraged to be receptive to other options with the possibility they could develop into a double major, a minor, or a change in major.

 As a parent, you might be concerned if your student switches majors as a sophomore.
-You might wonder about him/her staying on track for graduation.
+You might wonder if it might affect staying on track for graduation.

 BW resources can help.
-Your student's academic advisor, as well as advisors in the offices of Career Services and Academic Advising, can help him/her explore academic and career options while striving to stay on track for graduation.
-In addition, your student has an online tool, called the BW Graduation Plan, he/she can use to plan course selection.
+Your student's academic advisor, as well as advisors in the offices of Career Services and Academic Advising, can help him or her explore academic and career options while striving to stay on track for graduation.
+In addition, your student has an online tool, called the BW Graduation Plan, he or she can use to plan course selection.

 Starting freshman year, most students begin a steady progression of independence that culminates senior year and extends beyond graduation.
 But this transition isn't without fluctuation.

 For example, a student might experience mixed feelings about financial independence.
-On one hand, he/she may want to be fiscally independent but doesn't know how to properly manage money.
+On one hand, he or she may want to be fiscally independent but doesn't know how to properly manage money.
 On the flip side, parents may want their student to assume more personal accountability for finances but have difficulty in convincing their student to embrace this practice.